 - Medical conditions like high blood pressure, high cholesterol, and diabetes

 - Personal behaviors like smoking, unhealthy diet and lack of exercise

-- Personal characteristics like family history of heart disease, increased age and male gender as men, statistically, have more heart attacks than women).
+- Personal characteristics like a family history of heart disease, increased age, and male gender as men, statistically, have more heart attacks than women).

 Once you learn your risk factors, you can take the following steps:

 - Maintain a healthy lifestyle with a heart-healthy diet, regular exercise, and maintaining a healthy weight.
 If you’re having trouble keeping weight off, you may want to consider attending one of our weight-loss seminars.